 Houston's nightlife scene is as vast and diverse as the city itself.
 And when it comes to shaking what your mama gave you, the options are plentiful.
 There is no shortage of discos, honky-tonks, and dive bars to choose from in the Bayou City—but not all are created equal.
 Whether you're looking for a cocktail with a killer beat or a fun Latin dance night, start with these great Houston-area night clubs and dance halls.

 Don't be deceived by Club Tropicana's drab, strip-mall exterior—it's what's on the inside that counts.
 And this club has gorgeous decor, tasty drinks, and an always-hopping dance floor.
 Primarily a Latin dance club, DJs and live bands play almost exclusively salsa, merengue, and bachata.

 While Club Tropicana attracts serious dancers with impressive moves, amateurs are welcome, too.
 If you don't know what you're doing, don't worry.
 The club offers free salsa lessons on Friday nights from 9-10 p.m.
-But if you miss them, more experienced dancers are almost always willing to show you how its done.
+If you miss them, more experienced dancers are almost always willing to show you how it's done.

 The club's dress code is "sexy cool," and no loose-fitting or baggy clothes are allowed—or as its official dress code puts it: "the club is sexy, the night is hot, and we want guests to look the part."

 Pro Tip: If you want to avoid an overly crowded dance floor, drop by Tuesday or Thursday nights.
 There are still plenty of dance partners to choose from, but there's a little more room to move.

 If all you're looking for is a place to grab a drink, let your hair down, and dance with your friends until your feet hurt, Barbarella is the place to do it.